 This column presents total net revenues, calculated as the sum of columns D.1 and E.1.
-Total net revenues are presented in Schedule 3 as "Total Net Revenues" (Column I).
+Total net revenues are presented in Schedule 3 as "Total Net Revenues inception to March 31, 2041" (Column H).

 Calculation of Net Bond Revenues (Debt Service)